 Concept This is the main variation described in the other parts of the guide and the most basic version of the build.
 We play around Bloodtide Blade while getting all of our multipliers up for short, high DPS bursts.

 Gameplay Make sure to create large pulls and don't waste your time on small pulls or leftover elites.
 Instead, try to kite them to another group of enemies.
 Keep up your buffs (Bone Armor & curses) and use all damage multipliers (Krysbin's Sentence, Convention of Elements) for your nukes.
 Rinse and repeat.
-Before the boss, try to save a pylon to spawn enemies during the Rift Guardian fight.
+Before the boss, make sure to save a pylon to spawn enemies during the Rift Guardian fight after you have stacked up Bane of the Stricken for a minute or two.

 GR Solo Push (Iron Rose)